 After checking some common signs that you have mice in your home, your initial thought is to get rid of them!
 This will include searching for and getting rid of a nest.
 Where do mice nest in a house?

-To ensure that all of the mice are gone, you will need to find any live mice, along with any nest they may have created.
+To ensure that all the mice are gone, you will need to find any live mice and any nest they may have created.

 In this post, we will guide you through the most common places that mice will set up a nest in your home.